 Apartments/Bob Barker Hall Suites

-Open House hours in the apartments are from noon until midnight.
+Open House times in the apartments are daily from 5 p.m. to 2 a.m.
 All Student Code Articles remain in effect during open house.

 Overnight guests of the same sex are permitted in the residence halls on Friday and Saturday nights with permission of the Resident Director.
 Guests must register with the residence hall staff and non-students must check in with the Campus Safety Office to obtain a visitor’s parking pass.
 Hosting a guest without the consent of the Resident Director may result in disciplinary action.